ETH-NEXUS/scAmpi_single_cell_RNA/testdata/README_testdata.md

 #### (i) Preparation of cellranger software
-- **cellranger human reference:** For the test run using cellranger as the mapping tool you need to have a version of the cellranger human reference data files available.
+- **Provide cellranger human reference:** For the test run using cellranger as the mapping tool the cellranger human reference data files must be available.
 (For download instructions of cellranger, refer to the [10xGenomics Webpage](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/installation)).

-- **cellranger information in config.yaml:** In the testdata/config.yaml file replace the `resources:` -> `reference_transcriptome` entry with your path to the cellranger reference directory.
+- **Adapt cellranger information in config.yaml:** In the `testdata/config.yaml` file replace the `resources:` -> `reference_transcriptome` entry with your path to the cellranger reference directory.

-- **cellranger software:** The software `cellranger` must be installed and in your PATH.
+- **Provide cellranger software:** The software `cellranger` must be installed and in your PATH.
-If you do not want to add cellranger to your PATH you can also provide the full path to the cellranger installation in the `testdata/config.yaml` file at the cellranger_count config block.
+If you do not want to add cellranger to your PATH the full path to the cellranger installation can be provided in the `testdata/config.yaml` (`tools` -> `cellranger_count` -> `call`).

 ```
 # exporting cellranger software to PATH